|HMRC Reference:Notice IPT 1 (April 2014)||View Change History|

 Please take care when doing what our information notices ask.
 If you carelessly or deliberately provide inaccurate information or produce a document containing an inaccuracy, we may charge you a penalty of up to £3,000 for each inaccuracy.
 We will not charge you a penalty if you tell us about the inaccuracy at the time you provide the information or produce the document.
 If you later find an inaccuracy in a document you have given us you must tell us about it without delay.

-If you fail to pay any tax due, or any amount recoverable as tax due, a bailiff or an HMRC officer may visit your premises and levy distress upon your possessions, for example, equipment and vehicles.
+If you fail to pay any tax due, or any amount recoverable as tax due, a bailiff or an HMRC officer may visit your premises and take control of goods, for example, equipment and vehicles.
 This procedure allows us to remove and sell your possessions if a debt remains unpaid.
 Provided that you give a written undertaking not to remove or allow the removal of those possessions, we may agree to leave them in your custody and to delay their sale.
 This is called a walking possession agreement.
 If you breach the agreement, you may render yourself liable to a penalty equal to half the tax due (or any amount recoverable as tax due).

 You will not be liable to a penalty, however, if you can satisfy us (or, on appeal, a Tribunal) that you have a reasonable excuse for the failure.